MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-datasourceinfo.md

 - _ColumnName_ – Optional.
 The column name for which to retrieve column-level information.
 For information at the data-source level, the _ColumnName_ argument can't be used.

 > [!NOTE]
-> In Power Apps prior to version 3.24042, column names were specified with a text string using double quotes, and if connected to a data source, they needed to use logical names.
+> In Power Apps prior to version 3.24042, column names were specified with a text string using double quotes, and if connected to a data source they also needed to be logical names.
 For example, the logical name **"cr43e_name"** with double quotes was used instead of the display name **Name** without quotes.
 For SharePoint and Excel data sources that contain column names with spaces, each space was specified with **"\_x0020\_"**, for example **"Column Name"** as **"Column_x0020_Name"**.
-All apps were automatically updated to the new syntax after this version.
+Afer this version, all apps were automatically updated to the new syntax described in this article.

 ## Examples